mtavhel-tsch/smart-ips-pilgrimage/input/pagecontent/transaction-issue-verifiable-shl-request-preamble.md

-The issue verifiable SHL Request Event transaction is initiated by a Origin Country Health Wallet against the Origin Country HIE.
+The issue VHL Request Event transaction is initiated by a Origin Country Health Wallet against the Origin Country HIE.

 <figure>